gsxryan/Powershell-Scripts/README.md

  - **ExtractICOfromEXE.ps1**
  Extracts an ico image file from an EXE.
 This can be useful if building your own custom shortcuts for user delivery.

+ - **FileExclusionScanner.bat**
+A legacy batch script that was retired before converting to powershell.
+A backup solution excludes some file extensions from backup folders to reduce the expense of storage at the enterprise.
+T2 would like to have the users run this to communicate to them which files they need to make provisions on their own to create backups.
+Included are common large data file extensions and can be reduced to optimize storage overhead. (installers, virtual machine files, statistical data files, database, cd images, music files)

  - **FlexLM.ps1**
  This script assists with automating migration of the local client license configuration files for various licensing software.
 It allows you to paste in a list of machines and will iterate through them to replace the licensing files.
 It requires a fileshare to copy the new files from.
 It also partially documents how to build a remote monitoring service to ensure that the health of the service is maintained.